pywbem/pywbemtools/docs/settingsandconfiguration.rst

 Both pywbemtools (pywbemcli and pywbemlistener) execute after installation without any configuration except for the use of tab-completion (using <TAB> on the shell command line) to attempt to complete parameters.
+The tab-completion is not active after installation and must be activated separately.

 .. _`Activating shell tab-completion`: